-This result provides a powerful tool to study the class of allocation functions for which one can find payments leading to NOM mechanisms.
-As a case in point we apply our cycle monotonicity framework to the well-studied class of single-parameter agents, in which each agent $i$ has a private type that is described by a single number $t_i$.
-Her utility for the bid profile $(x_i, x_{-i})$ is the sum of the payment she receives from the mechanism and her \emph{valuation} for the output she receives from the allocation function on this bid profile; this valuation can be expressed as the product of $t_i$ and $f_i(x_i,x_{-i})$.
-We observe that negative weight cycles in the graph exist when the labels are antimonotone, meaning that, given two types $x_i$ and $x_i'$ with $x_i < x_i'$ from the \emph{domain} (also known as type space) of player $i$, $f$ allocates more to agent $i$ for the label corresponding to $x_i$ than it does for the label corresponding to $x_i'$.
-We then prove that a \emph{monotone labelling} guarantees no negative-weight cycles and is possible whenever the image of $f_i$ is rich enough.
-Specifically, we say that $f$ is \emph{overlapping} if for each agent $i$ and pair of types $x_i, x_i'$ the sets $\{f_i(x_i, x_{-i})\}_{x_{-i}}$ and $\{f_i(x_i', x_{-i})\}_{x_{-i}}$ have a non-empty intersection.
+This provides a useful tool for studying the allocation functions for which we can define payments leading to NOM mechanisms.
+We apply this to the well-studied setting of single-parameter agents where each agent's type can be expressed as a single number, and their utility for an allocation is simply the product of their type with the amount they are allocated.
+Negative cycles exist in the graph $\mc{G}_{i,f}^\lambda$ when the labels are antimonotone, roughly meaning that for two types $b_i$ and $b_i'$ with $b_i < b_i'$ the agent is allocated more for the label corresponding to $b_i$ than it does for the label corresponding to $b_i'$.
+We then prove that a monotone labelling guarantees no negative cycles and that such a labelling is possible whenever the image of $f_i$ is rich enough.
+Roughly speaking $f$ is \emph{overlapping} if for each agent $i$ and pair of types $b_i, b_i'$ the sets $\{ f_i(b_i, b_{-i}) \}_{b_{-i}}$ and $\{ f_i(b_i', b_{-i}) \}_{b_{-i}}$ have a non-empty intersection.

-Essentially, our second main contribution proves that as long as the labels define a monotone restriction of the allocation function $f$ then there are payments such that $f$ is part of a NOM mechanism for single-parameter agents.
-This uncovers a connection with strategyproof mechanisms for single-parameter agents, which allows us to also characterise the payment functions that NOM mechanisms ought to use in this case.
-For strategyproof mechanisms $f$ must be monotone for each fixed $x_{-i}$, and given this property it is known the form payments must take \cite{ArcherTardos2001}.
-We then observe that we can use the very same payments along the monotone restriction defined by the labels, whilst we can easily characterise the payments associated with the remaining bid profiles.
+Our second contribution proves that as long as the labels define a a monotone restriction of the allocation function then it is possible to define a NOM payment scheme.
+This uncovers a connection with strategyproofness for single-parameter agents, where the allocation must be monotone for each fixed $b_{-i}$, and when this is the case it is known from \cite{ArcherTardos2001} the form the payments must take.
+We observe that we can take the same payments along the monotone restriction defined by the labels, while we can easily characterise the payments associated with the remaining bid profiles.
 This gives a complete picture on the power of NOM mechanisms for single-parameter agents.